Visual cortex: Function

 The initial stage of visual processing within the visual cortex, known as V1, plays a fundamental role in shaping our perception of the visual world.
-V1 possesses a meticulously defined map, referred to as the retinotopic map, which intricately organizes spatial information from the visual field.
+V1 possesses a defined map, referred to as the retinotopic map, which organizes spatial information from the visual field.
 In humans, the upper bank of the calcarine sulcus in the occipital lobe robustly responds to the lower half of the visual field, while the lower bank responds to the upper half.
 This retinotopic mapping conceptually represents a projection of the visual image from the retina to V1.

 The importance of this retinotopic organization lies in its ability to preserve spatial relationships present in the external environment.
 Neighboring neurons in V1 exhibit responses to adjacent portions of the visual field, creating a systematic representation of the visual scene.
 This mapping extends both vertically and horizontally, ensuring the conservation of both horizontal and vertical relationships within the visual input.

 Moreover, the retinotopic map demonstrates a remarkable degree of plasticity, adapting to alterations in visual experience.
 Studies have revealed that changes in sensory input, such as those induced by visual training or deprivation, can lead to shifts in the retinotopic map.

-Beyond its spatial processing role, the retinotopic map in V1 establishes connections with other visual areas, forming a network crucial for integrating diverse visual features and constructing a coherent visual percept.
-This dynamic mapping mechanism is indispensable for our ability to navigate and interpret the visual world effectively.